Confirmation bias: Definition and context

-Types of confirmation bias
+Types

 Biased search for information

 Experiments have found repeatedly that people tend to test hypotheses in a one-sided way, by searching for evidence consistent with their current hypothesis.
 Rather than searching through all the relevant evidence, they phrase questions to receive an affirmative answer that supports their theory.
-They look for the consequences that they would expect if their hypothesis was true, rather than what would happen if it was false.
+They look for the consequences that they would expect if their hypothesis were true, rather than what would happen if it were false.
 For example, someone using yes/no questions to find a number they suspect to be the number 3 might ask, "Is it an odd number?"
 People prefer this type of question, called a "positive test", even when a negative test such as "Is it an even number?" would yield exactly the same information.
 However, this does not mean that people seek tests that guarantee a positive answer.
 In studies where subjects could select either such pseudo-tests or genuinely diagnostic ones, they favored the genuinely diagnostic.

 The preference for positive tests in itself is not a bias, since positive tests can be highly informative.
 However, in combination with other effects, this strategy can confirm existing beliefs or assumptions, independently of whether they are true.
 In real-world situations, evidence is often complex and mixed.
 For example, various contradictory ideas about someone could each be supported by concentrating on one aspect of his or her behavior.
 Thus any search for evidence in favor of a hypothesis is likely to succeed.
 One illustration of this is the way the phrasing of a question can significantly change the answer.
 For example, people who are asked, "Are you happy with your social life?" report greater satisfaction than those asked, "Are you unhappy with your social life?"

 Even a small change in a question's wording can affect how people search through available information, and hence the conclusions they reach.
 This was shown using a fictional child custody case.
 Participants read that Parent A was moderately suitable to be the guardian in multiple ways.
 Parent B had a mix of salient positive and negative qualities: a close relationship with the child but a job that would take them away for long periods of time.
 When asked, "Which parent should have custody of the child?" the majority of participants chose Parent B, looking mainly for positive attributes.
 However, when asked, "Which parent should be denied custody of the child?" they looked for negative attributes and the majority answered that Parent B should be denied custody, implying that Parent A should have custody.